AbhinavGor/abhinavgor.github.io/_pages/about.md

 ---
 permalink: /
-title: "Abhinav"
+title: "Abhinav Gorantla"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Abhinav is currently pursuing a Master of Science degree in Computer Science at [Arizona State University](https://scai.engineering.asu.edu/), where he works as a Graduate Research and Teaching Assistant in the EMIT Lab.
+Abhinav Gorantla is currently pursuing a Master of Science degree in Computer Science at [Arizona State University](https://scai.engineering.asu.edu/), where he works as a Graduate Research and Teaching Assistant in the EMIT Lab.
 His research interests are causal learning, machine learning, multi-objective optimization.
 He also has experience as a full-stack web developer.

-Abhinav has contributed to award-winning projects like [CausalBench](https://causalbench.org) (a flexible benchmarking solution for causal ML algorithms).
+Abhinav Gorantla has contributed to award-winning projects like [CausalBench](https://causalbench.org) (a flexible benchmarking solution for causal ML algorithms).

 [Download Resume.](/files/abhinav_resume.pdf){:target="_blank"}